 Is Meloxicam Addictive?

-Since meloxicam is an NSAID and not a narcotic medication, and it has no addictive properties, you cannot become addicted to the chemicals within meloxicam.
-This does not mean, however, that there aren’t potential short-and-long-term dangers if you abuse this drug.
-Furthermore, any drug including ibuprofen, another NSAID, can be abused as an element of a process addiction behavior.
+Because meloxicam is an NSAID and not a narcotic medication, and it has no addictive properties, you can’t become addicted to the chemicals in meloxicam.
+This doesn’t mean, however, that there aren’t potential short- and long-term dangers if you abuse this drug.
+Any drug, including ibuprofen, another NSAID, can be abused as an element of a process addiction behavior.

-- Drug interactions, which may be mild, moderate, or serious, and can result from taking meloxicam with more than 300 different medications.
-Major drug interactions may occur with warfarin or other blood thinners, while moderate drug interactions may occur when taking meloxicam and Cymbalta, Lexapro, metropolol, prednisone, and Zoloft, to name a few.
+- Drug interactions, which may be mild, moderate or serious, can result from taking meloxicam with more than 300 different medications.
+Major drug interactions may occur with Warfarin or other blood thinners, while moderate drug interactions may occur when taking meloxicam and Cymbalta, Lexapro, metoprolol, prednisone and Zoloft, to name a few.

-- Using meloxicam as a recreational drug, in a vain attempt to achieve a high.
-This is illogical, since meloxicam is an NSAID and has no addictive properties.
+- Using meloxicam as a recreational drug in a vain attempt to achieve a high.
+This is illogical because meloxicam is an NSAID and has no addictive properties.

 - Combining meloxicam with alcohol and other drugs.
 This can happen accidentally or in an effort to achieve a euphoric effect (a sign of drug abuse in the latter case).